 - Make sure you’re in the Home tab

-- Click create to set up a new Translation Memory (TM).
+- (or 3. in Studio 2017).
+Click create (or Create Translation Memory) to set up a new Translation Memory (TM).
 Select New File-Based Translation Memory.

 New Translation Memory window:

 - Give your new TM a name.
 As this is going to be a test, you could just write “Test”.